Hughmilleria: Classification

 Hughmilleria is classified within the family Hughmilleriidae in the superfamily Pterygotioidea.
 Historically Hughmilleria was first considered a member of the Pterygotidae until it was assigned to its own family alongside other genera that would later be reclassified.
+The Hughmilleriidae was previously considered to contain both Hughmilleria and the related Herefordopterus but Herefordopterus has since been reclassified in its own family, Herefordopteridae, leaving Hughmilleriidae monotypic.'